cheznic/sfg-pet-clinic/README.md

 # sfg-pet-clinic
-The pet clinic app implemented using Spring 5 while following SFG training as a refresher
+This is an implementation of the Pet Clinic app created while following SFG training as a refresher.
+Technologies used include the following:
+- Java 8
+- Spring 5 framework
+- JPA
+- MySQL
+- Thymeleaf template engine
+- Maven to build the multi module project
+- ...